gggray000/ChatRoom/README.md

 <h2>TODO</h2>
 <h3>Short-term</h3>
-1. QR-Code generation, and modify the admin page design accordingly.<br>
-2. Allow user to click the URL generated in the admin page to go to the chat room directly.<br>
+1. Allow user to click the URL generated in the admin page to go to the chat room directly.<br>
-3. Put the user status element back to the top of the text area.
+2. Put the user status element back to the top of the text area.

 <h3>Long-term</h3>
 1. Migrate from JavaScript to React.<br>